-A shroud and halo of myth surrounds the figure of Adriano Olivetti.
+A shroud and halo of myth surround the figure of Adriano Olivetti.

-He was one of the most prominent figures in the Italian cultural and industrial panorama, the one reserved for the stories of excellence.
+He was one of the most prominent figures in the Italian cultural and industrial panorama, reserved for the stories of excellence.

-An entrepreneur, a man of culture, patron, politician, social reformist, and innovator that saw the future and transformed his ideals into reality.
+An entrepreneur, a man of culture, patron, politician, social reformist, and innovator, saw the future and transformed his ideas into reality.

-Olivetti introduced new organizational methods and humanistic idealism fueled his entrepreneurial life, by implementing dramatic changes in Italian business and in industrial relations.
+Olivetti introduced new organizational methods, and humanistic idealism fueled his entrepreneurial life by implementing dramatic changes in Italian business and industrial relations.

 But what makes him an icon to follow and admire still today?